 Can stationary bikes reduce thigh and hip fat?
 While riding an exercise bike won’t spot-reduce fat on your thighs, it will help tone your thigh muscles.
 Because cycling works the legs, you can expect regularly riding an exercise bike to contribute to stronger, more toned legs, specifically including the thighs as well as your hips and rear end.

 Are stationary bikes good your hips?
 Strong hips can reduce back pain and make it easier for you to exercise.
 Getting them has its benefits, too.
 Hip-strengthening exercises burn calories and tone the hips, thighs, and butt.
 A stationary bicycle ride can help you achieve the strong hips you need to look and feel good.

-Can I ride a bike with sciatica?
+Can I use a stationary bike with sciatica?
 When you sit on a bicycle seat, it can put pressure on the nerve.
-But sitting does not always make symptoms worse.
+However, sitting does not always make symptoms worse.
 For example, if your sciatic nerve pain results from a problem higher up near the spine, you may tolerate riding a bike.
 If biking makes your symptoms worse, then try something else for exercise.